 Technology, and specifically texting, can help with that!
 Texting those students who stopped out during the pandemic can encourage them to return to their university soon.
 Maybe even as soon as this upcoming year as the vaccine becomes available and life returns to “normal”!

-If you want to learn more about a students perspective on online learning and the importance of communication and engagement, check out our webinar.
-Or if you want to read more about how to engage online learners in a virtual environment, read our blog here.
+If you want to learn more about a students perspective on online learning and the importance of communication and engagement, check out the "Well-being: A Student's Perspective" webinar.
+Or you can read more about how to engage online learners in a virtual environment.

 Connect with your students, prospects, and alumni at each stage of their educational journey.